 By having the ability to dynamically update the CQF lists with either application or client entries, security is automatically raised to the appropriate level, limiting the application’s exposure and data visibility to unknown or non-authorized users.

 Filtering at the DNS level is only viable if lists of domains and client identifiers are easy to manage and can scale with almost no limit.
 The DNS firewall solution uses the standard RPZ zone transfer for its list management, this enables loading large volumes of filtered domains with the help of the DNS zone transfer which is really efficient.
 This principle has been extended for the use of client query filtering: both domain and client identifier lists can be managed either locally or by using the DNS zone transfer mechanism.

 Content of both lists can therefore be managed in a DNS server for centralized and automatic update of the content on the Guardian engines, which provides an efficient way to adapt security measures to the global policies.
 By using the SOLIDserver DNS service as the backend for managing the list content, you can leverage all the available and well-known solutions proposed including the web GUI and the rich API set.
 The whole ecosystem of security and automation can then add and remove records from the security DNS zones which are pushed to the Guardian engines and immediately applied to the incoming traffic.
 Security is therefore enhanced for all the valuable components within the security and IT ecosystem.

 DNS Guardian offers patented DNS Transaction Inspection, advanced analytics for real-time behavioral threat detection, and adaptive countermeasures, to protect users, apps and data.

-Results from a survey of 900 IT & network professionals, explaining costs and damages of DNS attacks, business impacts, and state of defenses, plus essential guidance for protecting your infrastructure.
+Results from a survey of more than 1,000 IT & network professionals, explaining costs and damages of DNS attacks, business impacts, and state of defenses, plus essential guidance for protecting your infrastructure.